 Further Career in Education and the Private Sector

 After these scintillating contributions to the field of AR, Sutherland dived headlong into his career as an educator.
-In 1968, he would become professor of Computer Science at the University of Utah.
+In 1968, he became a professor of Computer Science at the University of Utah.
 Though the department had only just been formed coincident with his arrival, he would help to put the school on the map as a Mecca for research in the field.

 The roster of his students there between 1968 and 1974 reads like a Who’s Who of computer science greats: Nolan Bushnell, the founder of Atari; Alan Kay, creator of the Smalltalk language; John Warnock, creator of the PDF; Gordon Romney, the first person to render 3D images; Jim Clark, the founder of Silicon Graphics and the co-founder of Netscape; Edwin Catmull, co-founder of Pixar — and many others.

-While this was going on, Sutherland was also expanding into the private sector.
-In 1968, along with his friend David C. Evans, he founded Evans & Sutherland, a company that did pioneering work to further the field of computer graphics and to design printer languages.
+While this was happening, Sutherland was also expanding into the private sector.
+In 1968, along with his friend David C. Evans, he founded Evans & Sutherland, a company that did pioneering work to further the field of computer graphics and design printer languages.

-Later, Sutherland would become a fellow and vice president at Sun Microsystems, a position he holds to this day.
-He would also be a visiting scholar in computer science at UC Berkeley from 2005 to 2008.
+Later, Sutherland would become a fellow and vice president at Sun Microsystems, a position he holds today.
+He would also a visiting scholar in computer science at UC Berkeley from 2005 to 2008.

 Now, he has essentially left the field of computer graphics and instead works as a leading researcher in the area of asynchronous systems — that is, digital systems with no global clock.
 He does this at Portland State University, where he has held a position since 2008.